HobnobMancer/cazomevolve/README.md

 Visualise the results using the `jupyter notebook` template located at `cazomevolve/seq_diversity/explore_seq_diversity.ipynb`.
 This generates clustermaps and heatmaps that plot the proteins in the same order as the generated clustermap.

+All functions used in the notebook are available, and can be imported from, `cazomevolve`, specifically the module `cazomevolve.seq_diversity.explore`.

 We recommend using the [BLAST Score Ratio (BSR)](https://widdowquinn.github.io/2018-03-06-ibioic/02-sequence_databases/05-blast_for_rbh.html#Normalised-bit-score,-and-coverage) to generate a clustermap, then generate heatmaps of the percentage identity (pident) and query coverage (qcov) so the proteins are plotted in the same order for the 3 plots and thus facilitates comparing between the three.

 Optionally, redundant protein sequences can be removed, and proteins of interest (mannually defined by the user) and functionally/structurally characterised proteins can be annotated on the plots, to facilitate identifying the degree of characterisation across a family.